Cloudy aquarium water — causes and fixes

 What to do: nothing dramatic.
 Keep the filter running, don't rinse the filter media, don't do massive water changes (you're just resetting the clock), don't add antibacterial chemicals.
 Light feeding is fine.
 The bloom resolves itself in 7–14 days.

 What NOT to do: a 75% water change in panic.
-The bacterial bloom is consuming organics that would otherwise feed an ammonia spike.
-Wiping it out before the cycle establishes is a real way to extend cycling time by weeks.
+The bloom is actually consuming the same waste that would otherwise feed an ammonia spike.
+Wiping it out before the cleanup bacteria are established can make cycling take weeks longer, not less.

 Suspended substrate — the easiest fix